 Abraham was neither a Christian nor a Jew.
 If Abraham was alive, he would have rejected the teachings that put man as equal to God and would have rejected not staying true to God’s commands.

-In many places in the Quran, the story of Prophet Abraham is told with its different details and here is one of them: https://quran.com/26/69-104
+In many places in the Quran, the story of Prophet Abraham is told with its details and you can check here part of it: [Quran.com/26/69-104]

 Abraham is a Muslim role model Allah has put to us so that we may look up to him and see someone who actually stands for the truth.